darknovismc/Tensorflow-C-API-MNIST/README.md

 # Tensorflow-C-API-MNIST
 Console application written in C++ in Visual Studio 2010.
-It uses tensorflow C API to learn from MNIST handwritten 60000 image database and then predict 10000 images category.
+It uses tensorflow C API to learn from MNIST handwritten 60000 image databaseand then predict 10000 images category.

-Use:
+Usage:
 1.Download the database itself from : http://yann.lecun.com/exdb/mnist/ and extract next to the project 2.Install Tensorflow C api (tested on versions 2.8.0 and 2.9.0) either CPU  or a GPU versions.
 3.Copy tensorflow.lib file to Microsoft Visual Studio\VC\lib\amd64